Skip to primary navigation Skip to content Skip to footer

 Born April 30, 2023

 Clay came to Wolf Park in May of 2023 from a facility in Montana with his brother Cricket.
-They are growing quickly and we look forward to introducing them to the public soon.
+Clay and Cricket spend their time learning how to be Wolf Park Ambassadors with their human caretakers and enjoy learning new things.
 Clay is the larger of the two brothers and tends to be a bit more adventurous.

 Born April 30, 2023

 Cricket came to Wolf Park in May of 2023 from a facility in Montana with his brother Clay.
-They are growing quickly and we look forward to introducing them to the public soon.
+Clay and Cricket spend their time learning how to be Wolf Park Ambassadors with their human caretakers and enjoy learning new things.
 Cricket is the smaller of the two brothers and tends to be a bit more reserved.

 Born April 8, 2017